dhruvhooda/SQL_FORMATTER/README.md

 ## Installation and Setup

-**⚠️ This is a heavy Application, Ensure you have a decent machine with limited background applications running before running ⚠️**
+**⚠️ This is a heavy Application, Ensure you have a decent machine with limited background applications running ⚠️**

 ### 1. Clone the repository: